 Slavic Village, a neighborhood once considered to be the epicenter of the national foreclosure crisis, took another step this week towards remaking itself as a regional hub for urban recreation.
-A public meeting was held to kick off the design of a
+A public meeting was held to kick off the design of a new skateboard park

 that will be located at Broadway and Union Avenue on the site of a former brownfield.